 Let someone read each passage one by one, asking these questions each time:

-What was Jesus doing, and where did they do it?
+What was Jesus doing, and where did He do it?

 What were the disciples doing, and where did they do it?